Bairumalla-Jayanth/Login-Form/README.md

 Even when the details are correct and if there are other issues regading fetching data then a failure message will be displayed.
 When you enter the password if it is not visible you can click on the eye icon that makes the password vissible and vice-versa.
 When you check the Remember Me box it will store the email and password and when you get back to the page you can still see your email and password filled in the fields until you un-check the box.
+Here is the live demo link of my project "https://bairumalla-jayanth.github.io/Login-Form/"